Star Furniture Company, a manufacturer of high-quality, traditional-style bedroom suites, opens for business in Zeeland, Michigan.

 Herman Miller receives GreenGuard Indoor Air Quality certification for most of its products.

-The Herman Miller Creative Office launches Sonare Technologies / A Herman Miller Company, and introduces the award-winning Babble, a sound management solution for confidential conversations.
+Herman Miller introduces Babble, an award-winning sound management solution for confidential conversations.

 Herman Miller completes construction of its European headquarters, VillageGreen, in Chippenham, England.
 Its design receives an Excellent rating from the United Kingdom's Building Research Establishment Environmental Assessment Method (BREEAM).

-Herman Miller unveils My Studio Environments, an innovative concept in open-plan workspace design.
+Herman Miller unveils My Studio Environments.
 Designed by Doug Ball, it is the first open plan office system designed according to the McDonough Braungart Design Chemistry (MBDC) Cradle to Cradle protocol and Herman Miller's Design for the Environment (DfE) criteria.

-Herman Miller invests in two factories and a national headquarters in China to support the company's rapidly expanding client base there and throughout Asia, selecting Ningbo as the site for its manufacturing operations, and Shanghai, the largest industrial city in China, for its main office.
+Herman Miller invests in two factories and a national headquarters in China, selecting Ningbo as the site for its manufacturing operations, and Shanghai for its main office.

 Herman Miller acquires Brandrud Furniture, Inc., a Seattle-based manufacturer of healthcare furnishings.

-Herman Miller introduces the Embody chair designed by Jeff Weber and the late Bill Stumpf.
-Designed specifically for people who work for hours at computers, Embody is the first work chair that benefits both mind and body.
+Herman Miller introduces the Embody Chair, designed by Jeff Weber and the late Bill Stumpf.

-Herman Miller begins applying Herman Miller Performance System principles to its dealers' work.
-Benefits to customers include a 40 percent reduction in installation time.
+Herman Miller begins applying Herman Miller Performance System principles to its dealers' work to reduce installation time.

 Herman Miller acquires Nemschoff, Inc., a Sheboygan-based manufacturer of high-quality, leading-edge healthcare furnishings.

-Herman Miller acquires Colebrook Bosson Saunders (CBS), a London-based worldwide leader in the design, manufacture, and distribution of ergonomic work tools.
+Herman Miller acquires Colebrook Bosson Saunders (CBS), a London-based worldwide leader in ergonomic work tools.

-Herman Miller introduces the Compass system for patient rooms designed by Gianfranco Zaccai and a team at Continuum.
-A system of wall-hung components, Compass makes significant advances in functionality, infection control, and ease and safety of use for caregivers.
+Herman Miller introduces Compass System for patient rooms, designed by Gianfranco Zaccai and a team at Continuum.

 Herman Miller introduces Canvas Office Landscape.
-It is the work of several contributing designers, most recently Jeffrey Bernett and Nicholas Dodziuk of CDS in New York, building on the earlier work of Douglas Ball and Joey Ruiter.
-Canvas brings choice, harmony, and connection to all kinds of organizations and virtually any interior.
+It is the work of several contributing designers including Jeffrey Bernett and Nicholas Dodziuk of CDS in New York, who built on the earlier work of Douglas Ball and Joey Ruiter.

-Herman Miller becomes exclusive distributor in the U.S. and Canada for Magis and Mattiazzi products.
-Both Italian firms known for their authored design and advanced craft, Magis and Mattiazzi expand choices for collaborative areas, indoors and out.
+Herman Miller becomes exclusive distributor in the U.S. and Canada for Magis and Mattiazzi, both Italian firms known for their authored design and advanced craft.

 "Merchants of Virtue" is published.
-Written by independent journalist and writer Bill Birchard, the book tells the stories of Herman Miller's efforts to care for the earth and be good stewards of the environment.
+Written by independent journalist Bill Birchard, the book explores the origins of Herman Miller's sustainability-efforts.

-Herman Miller completes the acquisition of Asian office furniture manufacturer POSH, expanding its global footprint by adding extensive product design and distribution capabilities throughout China.
+Herman Miller completes the acquisition of Asian office furniture manufacturer POSH.

-Herman Miller acquires Maharam Fabric Corporation, a New York-based global designer and provider of high quality interior textiles for commercial, healthcare, and residential interiors.
+Herman Miller acquires Maharam Fabric Corporation, a global designer and provider of high-quality interior textiles for commercial, healthcare, and residential interiors.

-The Herman Miller Collection, in collaboration with the Eames Office, reintroduces the Eames Molded Plastic Chair in fiberglass, a twist on the classic that leverages contemporary advances in environmentally sensitive material chemistry and manufacturing processes.
+Herman Miller, in collaboration with the Eames Office, reintroduces Eames Molded Plastic Chair in fiberglass, leveraging contemporary advances in environmentally sensitive material chemistry and manufacturing processes.

-Herman Miller unveils Living Office, a new vision for office design that creates synchronicity between people and the emerging landscapes of work.
-Living Office is a human-centered integration of the tools and products that enable work, which creates a more natural, desirable, and productive work environment.
+Herman Miller unveils Living Office, a human-centered integration of the tools and products that enable work, and create a more natural, desirable, and productive work environment.

 Herman Miller introduces Locale, designed by Sam Hecht and Kim Colin of Industrial Facility.
-Locale enables the creation of dynamic, high-performance work neighborhoods within open-plan environments.
+Locale enables the creation of work neighborhoods within open-plan environments.

 Herman Miller introduces Public Office Landscape, a system of surface, storage, and seating components that allows people to move freely between conversations and tasks.
-Designed by Yves Béhar and his team at fuseproject, Public transforms every part of the office—including individual desks—into places for collaboration.
+Designed by Yves Béhar and his team at fuseproject.

 Herman Miller unveils a Healthcare Living Office, a modular, human-centered approach to healthcare environments that allows caregivers working across a health system to customize their methods, tools, and spaces.

-Herman Miller acquires Design Within Reach, the largest retailer of authentic modern furniture and accessories in the world.
-The acquisition propels efforts toward strategic growth in the consumer channel.
+Herman Miller acquires Design Within Reach, the largest retailer of authentic modern furniture and accessories in the world to propel growth in the consumer channel.

-Herman Miller debuts Environmental Product Declaration (EPD) tool to help interior designers and customers obtain a product’s sustainability information, enabling people to make more informed purchasing decisions.
+Herman Miller debuts Environmental Product Declaration (EPD), which provides a product’s sustainability information so people can make more informed purchasing decisions.

-Herman Miller launches Metaform Portfolio, a flexible and modular system with functional accessories that enables people to adjust their surroundings as needs evolve.
-The latest in material innovation, Metaform blocks are created from an abundant, environmentally-resistant, and recyclable material.
+Herman Miller launches Metaform Portfolio, designed by Studio 7.5--a flexible and modular system of blocks created from an abundant, environmentally-resistant, and recyclable material.

 Herman Miller opens PortalMill, a 170,000 sq.-ft. manufacturing and office space in the United Kingdom.
 The new facility enhances the company’s efficiencies and distribution capabilities across the UK, Europe, and the Middle East.